Miguel Vargas Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers and Miguel Vargas (.345 slugging percentage over his past 10 games, including one homer), take on starting pitcher John Brebbia and the San Francisco Giants at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.161 batting average in his past 10 games), take on the San Francisco Giants at Dodger Stadium, Saturday at 9:10 PM ET.

 Miguel Vargas Game Info & Props vs. the Giants